Blog

 Overnight on Màm Sodhail, a Munro above Glen Affric in the North-West Highlands of Scotland.

 Part of a Wild camping and photography series.
-(View more images from this Glen Affric backpacking trip in my portfolio)
+(View more images from this Glen Affric backpacking trip in a separate blog)

 A cloud inversion laps at the ridge leading out from Mam Sodhail to Sgùrr na Lapaich, above Glen Affric in the North-West Highlands of Scotland.